emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 ## CRUD for Post

-In the chapter 02 of any rails tutorial the CRUD procedure is shown and TRB hasn't changed anything about it. `Routes` and `controllers` are excatly the same as any other rails application but obviously what we call, in particular, in the 'controllers' are different and most of the time cleaner and more elegant than many Rails applications.
+We are back to chapter 02 of any rails tutorial where the CRUD procedure is illustrated, well, `routes` and `controllers` are excatly the same as any other rails application but obviously what we call, in particular, in the 'controllers' are different.

 Here an example of what `BlogPostController` looks like with TRB: